The Wisdom of Abiding in Wellness

 Once your predominant dosha is determined by an ayurvedic practitioner, an individualized treatment plan is created, which includes a distinct recommendation for diet, exercise, herbs, yoga, meditation, and massage.

-We had the absolute pleasure of welcoming Meta B Doherty to The Sound Temple recently where she shared her immense wisdom and knowledge of Ayurveda to promote, holistic health and longevity.
+We have the absolute pleasure of welcoming Meta B Doherty to The Sound Temple on Sunday 12th May where she will share her immense wisdom and knowledge of Ayurveda to promote, holistic health and longevity.
 Meta is the author of two books and here are two beautiful quotes from her book “Ayurveda Forever Wellbeing”…

 “Ayurveda encourages our practice of selfless service, unconditional love, forgiving and forgetting”